YorkCodeDojo/why_functional/README.md

 ## Exercise 4 - Multipling the list

-Using your knowledge gained from writting the `sum` method,  write a new method which multiples all the values.
+Using your knowledge gained from writting the `sum` method,  write a new method which multiplies all the values.

 ```
 var myList = Cons(2, Cons(2, Cons(3, Nil())))